DataDog/documentation/content/en/dashboards/list/_index.md

 1. To create a dashboard list, click **+ New List** in the upper right.
 1. Click the pencil icon to change a list's title.
 The list's title is automatically set with the user's first name.
 For example, `John's list`.
 1. Add dashboards to a list.
-In the **[All Dashboards](#view-all-dashboards)** table, check the check boxes next to the Dashboard title.
+In the **[All Dashboards](#view-all-dashboards)** table, check the checkboxes next to the Dashboard title.
 Then click the **Add to** dropdown in the upper right corner of the Dashboard list and select the list.

 The left sidebar displays all lists, which you can filter by Team or through search terms.
 Toggle **Hide Controls** to hide this sidebar.